jdtravelp2s/jdtravelp2s.github.io/_posts/2019-12-30-booking-websites.md

 ---
 layout : post
-title : booking websites compared prices
+title : Booking websites compared prices
 Date : 2019-12-30
 ---

-# Booking websites comparing prices

 It an be challenging to find the best deal when it comes to planing your trip.
 I struggled a lot finding the lowest price or the best price/value ratio for a lot of trips in past.
 Usually I started googling in search of hotels in the city I wanted to visit, then picking the one I liked the most (or the ones I could afford), and then began the real struggle: finding the lowest price for a particular hotel.
 There are a ton of booking websites!
 There is booking.com, trivago, hotel.com... you can search all day before you're 100% sure you booked at the lowest price!
 Even the site comparing prices don't always have the same results!